bella77-69/RetroSpectacle/github/issue_template/task.md

 - [ ] Criteria 2: e.g., "The button should turn blue on hover."
 - [ ] Criteria 3: e.g., "No console errors should appear."

-## Technical Notes (Optional)
+## Notes (Optional)

-Any technical details, architectural decisions, or links to relevant documentation.
+Any details, architectural decisions, or links to relevant documentation.

 ## Dependencies (Optional)